moalang/moa/docs/backlog.md

 - [x] Define test
 - [ ] Compile to JavaScript
 - [ ] Compile to Go
+- [ ] Define block for "while", "for", "each", "continue" and "break"
 - [ ] Define UI framework for compiled JavaScript
 - [ ] Define Backend framework for compiled Go
 - [ ] Make Web IDE